 Nevada Adult Basic Education Administrator’s Handbook (2013)

-The Adult Education and Family Literacy Act (AEFLA) is the federal government’s primary mechanism for helping states and localities address the program of adult illiteracy.
+The Adult Education and Family Literacy Act (AEFLA) is the federal government’s primary mechanism for helping states and localities address the problem of adult illiteracy.
 In general, programs funded through AEFLA target adults who:

 - Lack sufficient mastery of basic educational skills to enable them to function effectively on the job, in the family and in society; or